The ways we measure success in marketing are always changing.

 1. Make a good first impression with a strong subject line.

 With emails, there are no second chances.
-Subject lines are your make-it-or-break-its and determine whether you’re earning a customer’s trust or a place in their junk folder.
+Subject lines are your make-it-or-break-its, and they determine whether you’re earning a customer’s trust or a place in their junk folder.
 It’s important to grab their attention efficiently and creatively.
-Here’s how:
+Here’s how.

 Choose your words carefully.